dnsimple/dnsimple-developer/content/cli.md

 curl -fsSL https://dnsimple.com/install.sh | sh
 ```

-The install script detects your operating system and architecture, downloads the latest release from the public [dnsimple/homebrew-tap release mirror](https://github.com/dnsimple/homebrew-tap/releases/latest), and installs the `dnsimple` binary.
+The install script detects your operating system and architecture, downloads the latest release from the [dnsimple/cli releases](https://github.com/dnsimple/cli/releases/latest), and installs the `dnsimple` binary.

 ### Windows